pearlza/pearlza/README.md

 <p align="center">I do not support cc!dream or cc!wilbur they both suck btw</p>

-<p align="center">Got canceled for not liking fictional RCTA wow yay. /sarc Natural rep like a cc!'s actual race, e.g. Quackity being spanish, should take precedence over making characters something they're not.
-The dni was for an old fandom and I haven't touched it in a while.
-Might rewrite it soon since people are getting pissed off at my poor wording again.</p>
+<p align="center">Got canceled for not liking fictional RCTA wow yay. /sarc.
+Natural rep like a cc!'s actual race, e.g. Quackity being spanish, should take precedence over making characters something they're not.
+The dni was for an old fandom and I hadn't touched it in a while.
+Rewrote it and had it vetted by a longtime POC friend since people are getting pissed off at my poor wording again.</p>